 - 50 g kōrihi (spinach)

 - Handful of pāhiri māota (fresh basil).
 This can be swapped your favourite herb.
-Or swap it for 1 tbsp of dried herbs.
+Or swap it for 1 tablespoon of dried herbs.

 - 250 g tīhi (cheese, use whatever cheese you have, I love a mix).